 FAQs About Lemon Water with Turmeric

-Can you put turmeric in lemon water?
+How do you put turmeric in lemon water?

-Absolutely!
-The turmeric will not dissolve in your lemon water, so have a spoon or a mini whisk on hand to give your drink the occasional stir.
+Turmeric powder will not dissolve in your lemon water, so have a spoon or a mini whisk on hand to give your drink the occasional stir.

 When should I drink turmeric water?

 Sipping lemon water with turmeric first thing in the morning will kick start your digestive system, but you can enjoy this drink any time of day.
 The same goes for turmeric tea.

 Can you take turmeric on an empty stomach?

 Yes, you can take turmeric on an empty stomach, especially if you’re taking supplements.
 However, some people report sensitivity when consuming it before eating.
 In this case, it’s best to take it with food.